rajeevan/esphome-kamstrup/README.md

-# TEMPORARILY BRANCH KAMSTRUP MC40X
+# TEMPORARY BRANCH KAMSTRUP MC40X
 This branch is the same as [kamstrup_mc40x](https://github.com/cfeenstra1024/esphome/tree/kamstrup_mc40x) but has no changes in shared files.
 This allows you to use the Kamstrup MultiCal component as an external component.

 Some time after the above mentioned component has been merged into the ESPHome project, this branch will be removed.